-Kendrick Lamar, Female Nominees Lead Major Grammy Nominations
+Kendrick Lamar, Brandi Carlile Among Top Nominees For 2019 Grammys

 Best Dance Recording

-"Northern Soul" — Above & Beyond Featuring Richard Bedford
+"Northern Soul" — Above & Beyond featuring Richard Bedford

-"Ultimatum" — Disclosure (feat.
-Fatoumata Diawara)
+"Ultimatum" — Disclosure featuring Fatoumata Diawara

 "Losing It" — Fisher

-"Electricity" — Silk City & Dua Lipa feat.
-Diplo & Mark Ronson
+"Electricity" — Silk City & Dua Lipa featuring Diplo & Mark Ronson

 "Ghost Voices" — Virtual Self